 Ridiculous Optimism for Rutland

-The Rutland Herald published this article, but had to edit it for space.
+The Rutland Herald published this article by Vibe's Chris Booth, but had to edit it for space.
 This is the full text:

 I just got back from the city of Lusaka in Zambia, Africa.
 It’s a zany, backwards, run-down-yet-lovable and interesting place.
 But it’s just so run down.
 It seems almost everything there is broken and patched-up.
 The cars.
 The roads.
 The roadside shops.
 The houses.
 The food supply.
 The water.
 The very, very large spiders.
 And it feels like no one is doing much of anything to make things any better.